GRA boss’ new rent tax will hurt NPP in 2024 – Aggrieved supporters

 Some members of the New Patriotic Party (NPP) have expressed concerns over some actions of the Acting Commissioner – General of the Ghana Revenue Authority (GRA) Ammishaddai Owusu-Amoah which they indicate is making the government unpopular.

-They are of the view that the insistence by the GRA boss to implement rent tax which has been resisted by a section of Ghanaians is angering the electorate considering the post-COVID-19 repercussions.
+They are of the view that the insistence by the GRA boss to implement rent tax which has been resisted by a section of Ghanaians is angering the electorate considering the post-COVID repercussions.

 Agitated members of the NPP who are seething in anger blame part of the woes of the party in the 2020 polls to the locking up of shops by the GRA prior to the polls which they suspect significantly affected its electoral fortunes.